Spain Movistar TV (Imagenio) EPG

 Update: I just tried to run it and it requires the additional perl modules DateTime::Format::Duration and IO::Socket::Multicast modules installed. i.e. cpanm Module::Name

-RE: Spain Movistar TV (Imagenio) EPG - Added by Sergio B over 5 years ago
+RE: Spain Movistar TV (Imagenio) EPG - Added by Sergio B almost 6 years ago

 Another grabber for movistar tv (before imagenio) under active development